Forensic Handwriting Analysis

 • Clarity and Assurance: In situations where there's a dispute or doubt, our signature forensics service offers clarity, giving you peace of mind knowing that you have the best in the business on your side.

-A variation on the above is where there is a collection of signatures or handwriting samples which may be used to prove the likelihood of an issue if it can be shown that the same person wrote all of the signatures/handwriting.
-This is not asking who wrote it but instead, was it all written by only one person?
+A variation is where there is a collection of signatures or handwriting samples which may be used to prove the likelihood of an issue if it can be shown that the same person wrote all of the signatures/handwriting.

-LIKE-to-LIKE: It is usually essential to compare “like to like”, e.g. cursive to cursive, uppercase to uppercase and lowercase letters to lowercase letters.
-It is also normally essential to compare handwriting to handwriting and NOT handwriting to a signature as many writers will depart from the normal letter designs of their handwriting to write their signatures.
+LIKE-to-LIKE: It is usually essential to compare "like to like", e.g. cursive to cursive, uppercase to uppercase and lowercase letters to lowercase letters.
+It is also normally essential to compare handwriting to handwriting and NOT handwriting to a signature.

 CONTEMPORANEOUS: It is best to compare a writing sample written at approximately the same date, as handwriting can change over time or due to injury.